 These coatings came out of the R&D department's desire for transparent electrodes with specific work functions that were not commercially available during work on a thin-film photovoltaic project.
 We have produced a number of variations including Indium Tin Oxide (ITO), Indium Zinc Oxide (IZO), Fluorinated Zinc Oxide (FZO) and Zinc Tin Oxide (ZTO) and are continually adding to this list.
 By choosing the correct material, we are able to tune the reflection edge and electrical properties of the film to meet your needs.
 TCO development also led to the introduction of a broad-band hot mirror that blocks all the way out into the IR.

 An integral part of the Multispectral Scanning System described below, Omega has mastered the ability to coat fiber tips.
-Nearly any filter can be applied to the tip of a fiber optic (anti-reflection, bandpass, shortpass, longpass, etc) as long as the total thickness of the thin-film stack remains less than about 7 microns.
-The R&D department has perfected an in-fiber monitoring system and fixturing to enable this technology.
+Nearly any filter can be applied to the tip of a fiber optic (anti-reflection, bandpass, shortpass, longpass, etc).
+We have demonstrated optical filters on fiber tips up to 30 microns thick with good adhesion.
+The R&D department has perfected in-fiber monitoring and fixturing to enable this technology.